Gleyder42/admiral/README.md

 Nowadays, I am using the Kotlin DSL for build scripts.
 The Tab Completion works way better than with Groovy and Kotlin is more explicit.

-Admiral is a platform independent command framework.
-A command is build in tree-based way.

-The project consists of two projects: `core` and `annotation-builder`.
-The `core` implements the
-functionality, while providing a simple command node builder to create `CommandNode`s.
-The `annotation-builder` gives you the possibility to create commands completely via annotations.

 ## Usage